Kodi Nikorima: Playing career

-Early career
+Early career (2012-2014)

 From 2012 to 2014, Nikorima played for the Brisbane Broncos' NYC team, playing 67 games, scoring 40 tries and kicking 9 goals for 178 points.

 In February 2014, Nikorima was selected in the Broncos runners-up 2014 Auckland Nines squad.
 On 5 October 2014, Nikorima played for the Broncos in their 2014 NYC Grand Final against the New Zealand Warriors, playing at fullback and scoring a try in the 34-32 loss.
 On 18 October 2014, Nikorima played for the Junior Kiwis against the Junior Kangaroos, playing at fullback and scoring a try in the 15-14 win at Mt Smart Stadium.

-2015
+Brisbane Broncos (2015-2019)

-In January and February, Nikorima played for the Broncos in the 2015 NRL Auckland Nines.
+In January and February 2015, Nikorima played for the Broncos in the 2015 NRL Auckland Nines.
 In Round 2 of the 2015 NRL season, Nikorima made his NRL debut for the Broncos against the Cronulla-Sutherland Sharks, playing off the interchange bench in the Broncos' 10-2 win at Remondis Stadium.
 On 28 April, he was named as 18th-man for New Zealand against Australia in the 2015 Anzac Test.
 On 12 May, he re-signed with the Broncos on a one-year contract.
 In Round 20 against the Gold Coast Titans, he scored his first NRL career try in the Broncos' 34-0 win at Suncorp Stadium.
 On 4 October, he played off the interchange bench in the Broncos' 17-16 golden-point extra-time loss to the North Queensland Cowboys in the 2015 NRL Grand Final.
 He finished off his debut season in the NRL having played in 20 matches and scoring 1 try for the Broncos.
 On 9 October, he was selected in the 23-man New Zealand squad to tour England.
 He was one of four members of Brisbane's grand final team to be included in coach Stephen Kearney's squad for the three-test tour and one of six rookies to have received an international call-up by the Kiwis.
 On 2 November, he made his international debut against England, playing off the interchange bench in the Kiwis' 12-26 loss at KC Stadium.
 In the second test of the series, he was chosen to start at halfback over fellow rookie Tuimoala Lolohea, in the Kiwis' 9-2 win at London Olympic Stadium.
 On 14 November, in the third and final test match against England, Nikorima kept his starting halfback spot for the Kiwis in their 14-20 final loss at DW Stadium.